mikepierce/YTYGraphTransforms/README.md

  - `WyeTriangleAncestors[g]` returns a nested list of all (not necessarily distinct) graphs that can be created by performing a sequence of wye-triangle transforms on *g*.
-The nested lists keep track of the family heritage and look like
+The nested lists keep track of the family heritage and looks like
    `{graph, WyeTriangleAncestors /@ WyeTriangleParents[graph]}`.
    Relies on function `WyeTriangleParents`.